GWALN/gwaln/README.md

 To review the full analyzer pipeline, see [docs/analyzer-overview.md](docs/analyzer-overview.md).

+To review and learn about the HTML report metrics, see [docs/html-report-metrics.md](docs/html-report-metrics.md)

 The CLI uses Node.js and Commander.js to expose subcommands.
 Parsing is handled by a custom module that converts Wikipedia wikitext and